 The objective of each working group is to develop both recommendations and potential projects that create opportunities for underserved communities through energy utilizing data-driven and evidence-based research from TEPRI and other research and academic institutions.

 Nominated by the TEPRI Board of Directors, members and leadership, the Coalition is composed of four Steering Committee Members and over 40 Advisory Group Members.
 Interested in getting involved in the EOC in the future?
-Learn more here.
+Fill out the interest form here.